 One hugely important part in marketing communication and social media customer support is direct messaging with fans and customers.

-A full 65 percent of people feel stronger loyalty to a brad when they receive a response over social media.
+A full 65% of people feel stronger loyalty to a brand when they receive a response over social media.

 And Instagram’s direct messaging feature is a critical direct messaging channel for brands to connect with customers in Instagram.